Empower Your Practice

 1. What equipment do I need to set up telehealth at home?

-At a minimum, you need a device with a camera and microphone (a laptop or desktop with a webcam works well), a reliable internet connection, and a HIPAA-compliant telehealth platform.
-Many providers also add a ring light for consistent lighting and a headset to improve audio quality and reduce echo.
+At a minimum, you need a device with a camera and microphone.
+A laptop or desktop with a webcam works best for a primary setup.
+You also need a reliable internet connection, headphones, and a HIPAA-compliant telehealth platform.
+Many providers also add a ring light for consistent lighting.

 1. What internet speed do I need for telehealth?

 For stable HD video consultations, a minimum of 10 Mbps download and 5 Mbps upload is recommended.
-Ideally, aim for 25 Mbps or above to handle video without buffering, particularly if others in your household are also using the connection.
-Always test your internet speed for telehealth before your first session using a free tool like Speedtest.net.
+Ideally, aim for 25 Mbps or above to handle video without buffering.
+Always test your internet speed for telehealth before your first session.

 1. Do telehealth visits require HIPAA compliance?